jsullivan5/txtSMART/README.md

 ## Challenges

-This was my first project that I had to build a back end with.  learning how to coordinate calls between the client side and API took some getting used to.
+This was my first project that I had to build a back end with.
+Learning how to coordinate calls between the client side and API took some getting used to.

 Furthermore, parsing how to use these API's was a challenge in and of itself.
 Each had a unique helper library and vast documentation to go through.